John Mark Andrade

 Staff Coach / Voluneteer Goalkeeping Coach

-Karl Spratt enters his second year as the men's soccer Volunteer Goalkeeping Coach.
-He also serves as the New England Revolution's Director of Goalkeeping for the Revolution's youth academy.
+Karl Spratt enters his fourth year as the men’s soccer volunteer goalkeeping coach.
+He also serves as the New England Revolution’s Director of Goalkeeping for the Revolution’s youth academy.

 Spratt graduated from the University of Sunderland in 2005 with a bachelor’s degree in sport and exercise development.
 Spratt also holds FA Goalkeeping coaching licenses, has earned NSCAA National and Advanced National Goalkeeping Diplomas and became an NSCAA National GK Staff instructor in 2013.

-In addition to his work with the Friars, Spratt is entering his fourth season as the New England Revolution's Director of Goalkeeping for the Revolution's Youth Development Program.
+In addition to his work with the Friars, Spratt is entering his fifth season as the New England Revolution’s Director of Goalkeeping for the Revolution’s Youth Development Program.

 Spratt’s playing career included time with the Manchester United youth academy and the England U-18 National Team developmental squad.
 He currently resides in Providence, R.I.